 Our framework provides insights in the case where both $n$ and $r n$ are large.
-We discuss below the cases where this framework is not applicable.
+As a result, there are cases where this framework is not applicable.
 We call these cases extreme scenarios. \paragraph{Extreme scenario 1: small $n$.} Our asymptotic analysis can provide insights when a sufficient number of samples are available.
 In the scarce data regime (small $n$), our theoretical results may not accurately reflect the impact of pruning on the loss function.
 It is worth noting, however, that this case is generally not of practical interest as there is no benefit to data pruning when the sample size is small.

-\paragraph{Extreme scenario 2: large $n$ with $r = \Theta(n^{-1})$).} In this case, the ``effective" sample size after pruning is $r,n = \Theta(1)$.
+\paragraph{Extreme scenario 2: large $n$ with $r = \Theta(n^{-1})$).} In this case, the ``effective" sample size after pruning is $r\,n = \Theta(1)$.
 Therefore, we cannot glean useful information from the asymptotic behavior of $\loss^{\palg, r}_n$ in this case.
 It is also worth noting that the variance of $\loss^{\palg, r}_n$ does not vanish in the limit $n \to \infty, r \to 0$ with $r n = \gamma$ fixed, and therefore the empirical mean does not converge to the asymptotic mean.